iluwatar/java-design-patterns/eip-publish-subscribe/README.md

 ---

 ## Intent
-Broadcast messages from sender to all the interested receivers.
+Broadcast messages from the sender to all the interested receivers.

 ## Class diagram
 ![alt text](./etc/publish-subscribe.png "Publish Subscribe Channel")

 ## Applicability
-Use the Publish Subscribe Channel pattern when
+Use the Publish-Subscribe Channel pattern when

-* two or more applications need to communicate using a messaging system for broadcasts.
+* Two or more applications need to communicate using a messaging system for broadcasts.

 ## Credits